-Mountain West offers sober living and recovery homes for men and women in the Denver Metro area, providing a structured and supportive environment for individuals overcoming addiction.
-Their services include in-house therapy, peer support, life skills training, and vocational groups.
-With a focus on safety, accountability, and community, they help residents build a foundation for lasting recovery.
+Mountain West provides sober living and recovery homes for men and women across Aurora, Denver, Colorado Springs, and Fort Collins, offering a structured, supportive environment for individuals working toward recovery.
+Their services include job-readiness courses, fitness-based groups, in-house therapy, peer support, life-skills training, vocational groups, partial hospitalization program (PHP), intensive outpatient program (IOP), and case management.
+With a focus on safety, accountability, and community, they help residents build a strong foundation for lasting recovery.

 Residents typically share rooms featuring new memory foam mattresses and large HD TVs with streaming options.
-Homes include high-speed internet, on-site laundry, and common areas for relaxation and social connection.
+Homes include high-speed Internet, on-site laundry, and common areas for relaxation and social connection.
 Conveniently located near public transportation and job opportunities, Mountain West supports reintegration into daily life.
 Pricing is $750 per month or $200 per week, with a $150 intake fee for scholarship recipients and those re-entering after relapse.
+Clients purchase their own food, but Mountain West can help with food pantry supplies and food stamp enrollment.

 The cost listed here ($750/month), is an estimate of program cost.
 Center price can vary based on program and length of stay.
 Contact the center for more information.
 Recovery.com strives for price transparency so you can make an informed decision.